 Weight/height: 5’3”, 105 lbs

-Rick went to the University of Colorado in Boulder so he could study mechanical engineering and snowboard 60 days a year.
+Rick went to the University of Colorado in Boulder so he could study mechanical engineering and snowboard 60 days a year (not necessarily in that order).
 He moved back to Minnesota and got a sensible job at an engineering company of some sort where he answered phones in a cubical most of the day.
 He taught himself nerdy stuff—like video editing software and how to build his own computer.

-Snowboarding in Minnesota is lame, so Rick and his wife began teaching for SkiJammers to pass the time.
+Snowboarding in Minnesota can be lame, so Rick and his wife began teaching for SkiJammers to pass the time.
 Rick’s urge to spin over massive freestyle jumps faded away as he got older, but he discovered that he really liked training other people to fly over them.

-He racked up all sorts of AASI (American Association of Snowboard Instructors) certification; obtaining his Level 3, Freestyle Accreditation, Children’s Accreditation and earned a spot on the Central Division Education Staff.
+He racked up all sorts of AASI (American Association of Snowboard Instructors) certification; obtaining his Level 3, Freestyle Accreditation, Children’s Accreditation and earning a spot on the Central Division Education Staff.
 La-tee-da.

-He drives a minivan and a station wagon.
+He drove a minivan and a station wagon.
 He is very grown up and he WILL turn this car around if needed.